Aliases for PHKA2 Gene

-PHKA2 (Phosphorylase Kinase, Alpha 2 (Liver)) is a Protein Coding gene.
-Diseases associated with PHKA2 include glycogen storage disease, type ixa1 and glycogen storage disease due to liver phosphorylase kinase deficiency.
-Among its related pathways are Metabolism and Glycosaminoglycan metabolism.
-GO annotations related to this gene include calmodulin binding and phosphorylase kinase activity.
-An important paralog of this gene is PHKB.
+PHKA2 (Phosphorylase Kinase Regulatory Subunit Alpha 2) is a Protein Coding gene.
+Diseases associated with PHKA2 include Glycogen Storage Disease Ixa1 and Glycogen Storage Disease Due To Liver Phosphorylase Kinase Deficiency.
+Among its related pathways are Activation of cAMP-Dependent PKA and Glycosaminoglycan metabolism.
+Gene Ontology (GO) annotations related to this gene include calmodulin binding and phosphorylase kinase activity.
+An important paralog of this gene is PHKA1.

 Phosphorylase b kinase catalyzes the phosphorylation of serine in certain substrates, including troponin I. The alpha chain may bind calmodulin.